soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 * Move `gym_compete.zip` in this folder into `anaconda3/envs/mujoco/lib/python3.X/site-packages/`
 * Run `unzip gym_compete.zip`.
 After that You will find two folders `gym_compete` and `gym_compete-0.0.1.dist-info` in `anaconda3/envs/mujoco/lib/python3.X/site-packages/`.

+It is noticed that the version of Mujoco is 1.3.1.

 ## Training Curiosity-Driven and Victim-Aware Adversarial Policies: